go-pg/docs/docs/zfs.md

 > first place.

 > Logbias=throughput with no SLOG and small block writes will result in the most horrific
-> fragmentation imaginable, which will penalize you both in the initial writes AND when you re read
+> fragmentation imaginable, which will penalize you both in the initial writes AND when you reread
 > that data from metal later.